 This disease can last for more than 1 year, and it can recur.

-The rash of lichen planus almost always itches, sometimes severely.
-The bumps are usually purple and have angular borders.
+The bumps usually have angular borders and appear more purple on light skin and more brown on dark skin.
 When light is directed at the bumps from the side, the bumps display a distinctive sheen.
 New bumps may form wherever scratching or a mild skin injury occurs.

 Usually, the rash is evenly distributed on both sides of the body—most commonly on the torso, on the inner surfaces of the wrists, on the legs, and on the genital area.
 The face is less often affected.
 On the legs, the rash may become especially large, thick, and scaly.
 The rash sometimes results in patchy baldness on the scalp.

 Lichen planus affects the nails in up to 10% of cases.
 Some people may have only mild symptoms such as discoloration of the nail beds, thinning of the nails, and formation of nail ridges.
 Other people may completely lose their nails and have scarring from the cuticle at the base of the nail (the nail fold) to the skin under the nail (the nail bed).